Agaricus Campestris – The Meadow Mushroom

 They were first discovered and named by Swedish botanist Carl Linnaeus around 1753 and were classified as a member of the psalliota genus of both edible and toxic fungi, characterized by a fleshy cap and gills.

 Where To Find Agaricus Campestris Mushrooms And When

 Agaricus campestris fungi grow natively across the U.K, North America, North-Eastern Europe, Asia, North Africa, Australia, and New Zealand.
-They are typically found in fields and meadows that are frequently grazed by sheep or cattle, although you can find them growing in suburban grassy areas as well.
+Typically, they grow in fields and meadows frequently grazed by sheep or cattle, although they also grow in suburban grassy areas.